Rookout/docs/docs/agent-setup.md

 ### Disable Sending Data

-The agent connects to the Rookout Service to receive commands and report telemetry information.
+The ETL Agent connects to the Rookout Service to receive commands and report telemetry information.
 Data collected from within the application may be sent to Rookout for interactive debugging sessions.

-You may configure a local policy preventing the Agent from sending application data to Rookout by adding the following line to the configuration file at `/etc/default/rookout-agent` .
+You may configure a local policy preventing the ETL Agent from sending application data to Rookout by adding the following line to the configuration file at `/etc/default/rookout-agent` .

 ```bash
 export ROOKOUT_SEND_DATA=FALSE